nirae/darkly/7_XSS_data_parameter/README.md

 When we click on it, we go to a page `http://192.168.1.48/?page=media&src=nsa` with the same image

-The take the image name on the GET parameter?
+It take the image name on the GET parameter?

 The image is not in a `<img>` but in `<object>`